 It looks like this is going to be an interesting day.
 If we’re lucky, we might see an infected machine being misused as a C2 in our university network.
 In that case, we would work with our security contacts to try and trace the real backend servers.
 It’s time for another coffee.
 Come to think of it, I wouldn’t mind having a bite to eat either.

 Malware analysis is a central element of a threat intelligence programme.
 The better our telemetry data is, the faster we can detect potential incidents and, as CERT, take proactive action.
-The diverse systems are just a means to an end that we use to offer the best possible protection to our partners, the universities and other customer groups.
+The diverse systems are just a means to an end that we use to offer the best possible protection to the universities and other customer groups with our partners.